-The Fund's financial assets and liabilities consists of cash and cash equivalents, investment at fair value through profit or loss, investment at amortized cost, dividend receivable, other liabilities and dividend payable to charity endowment.
+The financial instruments comprise financial assets and financial liabilities.
+The Fund's financial assets and liabilities consists of bank balances, financial assets at fair value through profit or loss, investment at amortized cost, accruals and other liabilities.

 Fair value is the amount for which an asset could be exchanged, or a liability settled between knowledgeable willing parties in an arm's length transaction.